Imagine if you could go to bed and fall asleep, wake up refreshed after a full eight hours sleep.

 Clean up the bedroom.
 You’re not going to enjoy sleeping in a messy, cluttered room.

 When you walk into your bedroom, what your eyes see can determine whether or not you’re going to simply fall straight into a wonderful slumber or, lay there awake, willing sleep to come to you.
-So one of my top tips is to tidy up.
+So one of my top tips is to de-clutter, and tidy up.
 Get rid of the washing, pick up the dirty clothes and tidy up the bedside tables.

 EIGHT – TV